viktor-platform/pyrevit-plugin/README.md

 ### Example cases

-Note that during our last UCODE Hackathon, one of the attending groups has taken this `pyrevit-plugin` code and used and updated it to fit their particular use-case.
+Note that during our last UCODE Hackathon, one of the attending groups has taken this `pyrevit-plugin` code and used and updated it to fit their particular use-case (which included a "pull" functionality).
 Please have a look at their repository, to get an idea of how you can expand this **prototype**:  **[revitcentral](https://github.com/SvenDeLeau/revitcentral)**